 As a part of the purchasing process, we assess the quality, cost, delivery and sustainability of all products and services.
-Across the U.S., Europe and Asia, Xerox employees source, contract and purchase everything from transportation to technology.
-Our often local presence encourages direct interaction with our suppliers.
+Across North America, Europe and Asia, Xerox employees source, contract and purchase everything from transportation to technology.
+Our local presence in these regions encourages direct interaction with our suppliers.

-In 2015, we sourced the vast majority of our needs from the suppliers listed below.
+In 2016, we sourced the vast majority of our needs from the partners listed below.

 |Name of Company||Sustainability Site||Sustainability Report|

 |Fuji Xerox Co.
 Ltd.||Fuji Xerox Sustainability||2016 Sustainability Report|

 Supplier Code of Conduct

 Our Supplier Code of Conduct and Compliance Program are the primary tools we use to ensure ethical management in our supply chain.

 In 2006, we began working with the Electronic Industry Citizenship Coalition (EICC), whose Code of Conduct sets industry standards on social, environmental and ethical issues in the electronics industry supply chain.
 In 2008, we became an official member of the EICC.
 We have adopted the EICC Code of Conduct as our Supplier Code of Conduct, and Xerox serves on the EICC Senior Executive Advisory Council.

 We continually reinforce the importance of the Supplier Code of Conduct to our supplier base.
 We incorporate standards from the Supplier Code of Conduct in purchase agreements.
 We run a risk assessment and require suppliers to participate in the Xerox Compliance Program.
 Finally, we send an annual communication to our entire supplier base.